Last Updated on July 25, 2021 by Grow with Bovees

 Composting sites should also ideally be on as level a place as possible.
 In cases where level ground is at a premium, then consider locating the actual site there, but store raw materials like new organic material elsewhere close-by, on the more uneven or sloping ground.

-In particularly wet climates it is however, advisable to slightly bank the area to slope backward to prevent puddling.
+In particularly wet climates it is however, advisable to slightly bank the area to slope downhill to prevent puddling.

 Should The Compost Pile Be Under A Tree?